Description of the partner organizing/hosting the project:

 Description of location and leisure:

-The nearest airport: FRA in Frankfurt,Germany
+The nearest airport: AAL

 Description of accommodation and food: